Homebrew/brew.sh/_posts/2020-11-18-homebrew-tap-with-bottles-uploaded-to-github-releases.md

 Now you can list all files in this tap to see what is created by default.

-Add the repository that you created on GitHub as `origin` remote and push newly created files:
+Add the repository that you created on GitHub as the `origin` remote and push newly created files:

 ```sh
 git remote add origin https://github.com/USER/REPO